Q&A

 What do you focus on?

-Most social improvements can be grouped under two headings: (i) stronger democracy; and (ii) economic reform.
-Stronger democracy includes improving integrity bodies; reforms to lobbying; political donations reforms; truth in political adverting; better freedom of information processes; whistle-blower protections; and human rights protections Economic reform is how we protect nature (stop the climate crisis, biodiversity loss, waste accumulation) and create a fairer society where all people can get what they need to flourish.
+We focus on listening to what the electorate wants.
+However, most improvements can be grouped under two headings: (i) stronger democracy; and (ii) economic reform.
+Stronger democracy includes improving integrity bodies; reforms to lobbying; political donations reforms; truth in political adverting; better freedom of information processes; whistle-blower protections; and human rights protections.
+Economic reform includes how we protect nature (stop the climate crisis, biodiversity loss, waste accumulation) and create a fairer society where all people can get what they need to flourish.

 Are you a political party?